Mahender1166/Mahender1166.github.io/README.md

  <p>The C programming language is a computer programming language that was developed to do system programming for the operating system       UNIX and is an imperative programming language.
 C was developed in the early 1970s by Ken Thompson and Dennis Ritchie at Bell Labs.</p>
 <h2>Loop control statements</h2>
 <p> Loop control statements in C are used to perform looping operations until the given condition is true.
 Control comes out of the loop statements once condition becomes false. </p>
-TYPES OF LOOP CONTROL STATEMENTS IN C:There are 3 types of loop control statements in C language.
-They are,<br>
+TYPES OF LOOP CONTROL STATEMENTS IN C:<p>There are 3 types of loop control statements in C language.
+They are,</p><br>
         1. for <br>
         2. while <br>
         3. dowhile <br>